Step inside Three of England’s most Unconventional Grand Homes…

 A bedroom in Calke Abbey / source

-Known as the “gentle tyrant”, Charles Harpur-Crewe was considered a generous landlord and employer, but when it came to his own family, the baronet often communicated with his own children through letters delivered by his devoted footman.
+Known as the “gentle tyrant”, Charles Harpur-Crewe was considered a generous landlord and employer, but when it came to his own family, he often communicated with his children via the devoted footman who delivered the baronet’s letters.

-He despised the modern world, refused to install electricity, replace the ancient plumbing system or even allow motor cars on the estate.
-What you could find in abundance at Calke Abbey however, was taxidermy– thousands of natural history specimens hoarded all over the house.
+Harpur-Crewe despised the modern world, refused to install electricity and replace the ancient plumbing system, and didn’t allow motor cars on the estate.
+What you could find in abundance at Calke Abbey, however, was taxidermy: thousands of natural history specimens hoarded all over the house.

-Although his children sold many of them to pay off the family debt, the baronet’s obsession for collecting is still very much alive at Calke Abbey, making it one of England’s most unusual and unparalleled cabinets of curiosity.
+Although his children sold many of the animals to pay off the family debt, the baronet’s obsession for collecting is still very much alive at Calke Abbey, making it one of England’s most unusual and unparalleled cabinets of curiosity.

 The Orangery at Calke Abbey (c) Mark Longair / Simon Stokes

 “Eccentricity exists particularly in the English, and partly, I think, because of that peculiar and satisfactory knowledge of infallibility that is the hallmark and birthright of the British nation.“. ― Dame Edith Sitwell of Renishaw Hall

 Renishaw Hall may look like a very traditional English estate, but for the last four centuries it has been the ancestral home of the Sitwell family, for whom eccentricity was part of the daily diet.
 Dame Edith Sitwell was by far the most fascinating member of the Renishaw household, described as the world’s “first white rapper”; a Lady Gaga of her day who wore gold turbans and oversized jewellery.